About

 They do not complain about ignorance,

-This is what HaShem wants.
-Prayer with emunah.
-Meditation with emunah.
-So set your kavanah (intention) to know and observe His directions.
-Then you will know Shalom and spread the Light of Shalom everywhere you go.
-This draws Mashiach ever closer.
+This is what HaShem wants from each of us: Prayer with emunah-Meditation with emunah.
+So set your kavanah (intention) to know and observe His directions and have bitachon or trust in Him alone.
+Then you will know permanent Shalom and spread the Light of Shalom everywhere you go.
+Such emunah-based Shalom draws Mashiach ever closer.
+Those who do not increase their emunah daily should ask themselves whether they really want Meshiach ben David to arrive in our days.
 May he come soon and rescue us!

 Got Questions or Comments?